 FIU is home to a number of student organizations which allow students to explore their professional and personal interests.
 There are many areas in which students may choose to become involved, including Fraternity & Sorority Life, Homecoming Council, Honors Council, Student Government Council, Multi-faith Council, Panther Rage, Student Organizations Council, and Student Programming Council.
 Professional staff members are available to assist students in pursuing their interests.
-For more information, please visit the Campus Life website at http://campuslife.fiu.edu/ For information about specific clubs on campus you will need to create an Orgsync account which you can do here http://cso.fiu.edu/
+For more information, please visit the Campus Life website at or visit the Council for Student Organizations.
+For information about specific clubs on campus or to sign up with an organization, visit the Panther Connect Network.